 Education Policy – Cambodia – 2017

-The theme for the 2016-17 academic year was Education Policy and its impact on state creation and development.
-CEP 2017 participants completed an extensive training in the basics of Education Policy before traveling to Cambodia.
-In Cambodia, students met with changemakers in the government who are working to revive the education sector.
-They also met with students and academics from the various private and public universities to understand the differences in all aspects of funding and program delivery.
-The students visited Battambang and worked in a community
+The theme for the 2016-2017 academic year was the impact of Education Policy on state creation and development.
+Students learned the basics of Education Policy before traveling to Cambodia.
+On their trip, students met with education changemakers in the government, as well as students and academics from a variety of private and public universities to understand differences in funding and program delivery.
+The students also visited Battambang and worked in a community.

 Disaster Management – Philippines – 2016

-The theme for the 2015-16 academic year was Disaster Management.
-CEP 2016 participants completed an extensive training to receive the Disaster Management Certification from the Qatar Red Crescent Society, before traveling to the Philippines as a case study for the theme.
+The theme for the 2015-2016 academic year was Disaster Management.
+Participants received Disaster Management Certification from the Qatar Red Crescent Society, before traveling to the Philippines for their case study.
 In the Philippines, students traveled to Cebu City and Bantayan Island to meet with local stakeholders in Disaster Management and to work with a community displaced by Typhoon Haiyan.